parkertomatoes/basbolt/README.md

     0 Warning Error(s)
     1 Severe  Error(s)
 ```
-_yes, it's paginated and formatted for your dot matrix printer_
+_yes, it's paginated and formatted to 80 characters for your dot matrix printer_

 Errors and assembly don't include any explicit line numbers and columns.
 But by counting lines of code, and spaces between the start of the line and the "^" for errors, the line and column of errors can be determined.
 The listing file is parsed using a combination of regular expressions and a simple state machine.